Aditya Nagpal

 • Business: $7.99 per user per month

-Best For: Any distributed team that wants centralized, secure password storage and access control across multiple team members.
+Best for: any distributed team that wants centralized, secure password storage and access control.

-Zapier connects the tools on this list (and 7,000+ others) without writing code.
-Form submission in Webflow creates a lead in HubSpot, which posts to Slack, which creates a task in Asana.
-You set up the Zap once and it runs forever, which is the fastest way for remote workers to optimize time on repetitive handoffs.
+Zapier connects the tools on this list and 7,000+ others without code.
+A form submission creates a lead in your CRM, which posts to your chat tool, which creates a task in your project manager.
+Set the Zap once and it runs forever.

 • 7,000+ app integrations